Important message to current and former Government of Canada employees regarding pay

 The following are five steps you should take to prepare for your tax returns.
 You can also consult our infographic, Helping employees understand their tax slips and prepare for tax season.

-- Obtain your T4 or Relevé 1 slip, available the week of February 13, through Phoenix.
+- Obtain your T4 or Relevé 1 slip through Phoenix.

-- Consult your final 2016 paystub in Phoenix.
+- Consult your final 2016 paystub via the Compensation Web Applications website – Pay Stubs and Archived Tax Slips.
 This paystub will provide you with the total of all payments received in 2016.

 - Compare your T4 or Relevé 1 slip to your final 2016 paystub to verify that the earnings listed on the paystub match those on the tax slip.
 If these documents align, you can proceed with filing your tax returns as usual.

 - If there is an issue with earnings listed on your paystubs or tax slip, consult our online questions and answers, which provide information on a range of tax scenarios.
-You can also see the comprehensive guide developed in collaboration with the CRA and the unions.
+You can also refer to the comprehensive guide developed in collaboration with the CRA and the unions.

 - If you still have questions about your earnings or taxes, contact our Call Centre at 1‑855‑686‑4729.
 Employees not serviced by the Pay Centre should call their departments first, but if they do contact our Call Centre, our agents will transfer them directly to their department’s compensation units, which can answer their questions.